If you want to send 1 million cold emails a month, here's what you need.

 - Every domain stays on ACS permanently

-- All inboxes are zero-warmup Azure inboxes
+- All inboxes use pre-warmed Azure IPs

 - No external inboxes needed

-The catch: Managing 10+ Azure accounts is annoying, assuming you can somehow make them.
+The catch: Managing 10+ slots across Azure accounts is annoying, assuming you can somehow make them.
 But if you can, then all you need to watch out for is not getting caught by Azure ... we recommend using different billing details just to be safe.

 Option 2: The Rotation Strategy (Recommended)